Personal profile

 Industrial relevance

-As a geologist and geochemist in Western Australia, Caroline has strong ties to industry partners in the mining and petroleum sectors.
-Caroline has undertaken collaboratory research with industry partners during her doctoral degree and within her current role.
-Her research has numerous applications to industry and other stakeholders, including implications for water quality and management, groundwater dependent ecosystems, surface water - groundwater interactions, environmental impacts and management.
+As a geologist and environmental geochemist in Western Australia, I have strong ties to industry partners in the mining and petroleum sectors, particularly in the fields of environmental management, geochemistry and hydrogeology.
+I have undertaken collaborative research with industry partners duringmy doctoral degree and within my current role.
+My research has numerous applications to industry, research partners, and other stakeholders, including implications for water quality and management, groundwater dependent ecosystems, surface water - groundwater interactions, environmental impacts and management.

 Languages